vakabunga/DustySchool-7.2-Letterback-Training/README.md

 1. git clone
 2. mpm install
 3. node index
-4. use postman or other services to send POST request to server with string data
+4. use postman or other services to send POST request to server with object in body.
+Body must be like `{"string": "your_string"}`